My FERAL cat named KITTY

 Have you hugged your cat today?

-My Kitty painting was offered at Humane Soc.
+My Kitty painting was sold at Humane Soc.
 Auction

 My art for auction